GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 Cloud Code uses configurations defined in <walkthrough-editor-open-file filePath="skaffold.yaml">skaffold.yaml</walkthrough-editor-open-file> to build and deploy the app. *It may take a minute for the deploy to complete.*

 5. Once the app is running, the local URLs will be displayed in the <walkthrough-editor-spotlight spotlightId="output">Output</walkthrough-editor-spotlight> terminal.

-6. Launch your Bank of Anthos app in your browser by clicking on the `frontend` URL in the <walkthrough-editor-spotlight spotlightId="output">Output</walkthrough-editor-spotlight>.
+7. To access your Bank of Anthos frontend service, click on the <walkthrough-spotlight-pointer spotlightId="devshell-web-preview-button" target="cloudshell">Web Preview button</walkthrough-spotlight-pointer> in the upper right of the editor window.

+8. Select **Change Port** and enter '4503' as the port, then click **Change and Preview**.
+Your app will open in a new window.

 ## Stop the app